aspect-build/.github/profile/README.md

     -   [bazel-lib](https://github.com/aspect-build/bazel-lib) - Common useful rules & functions for writing custom build rules with Starlark

 **Looking for help with Bazel?**
-We offer support and consulting through our Professional Services division: <https://aspect.dev>
+Our Professional Services division offers support and consulting: <https://aspect.dev>

 **Already expert at Bazel?**
 We are hiring fully-remote engineers and offer Google-competitive compensation.